Rfontt/Pagination/README.md

 Let's go to the main file: pagination, because this is what I want to explain to learn more about.

-I'll just take the country flie, which has a join with the table of presidents.
+I'll just take the country file, which has a join with the table of presidents.

 ### Countries: